wsor4035/dev.luanti.org/content/for-creators/luanti-schematic-file-format.md

 * 1—Initial version
 * 2—Fixed messy never/always place; the probability of `0` is now never, and `0xFF` is always
 * 3—Added y-slice probabilities; this allows for variable height structures
-* 4—Compressed range of node occurence probability, added per-node force placement bit (used since 0.4.16 or earlier)
+* 4—Compressed range of node occurrence probability, added per-node force placement bit (used since 0.4.16 or earlier)